thomtreebus/Pacto/TestReport.md

 | Server | 297  |   297     |  |

 ## Client Testing
 The client application was created using [React](https://reactjs.org/) and automated testing was done using [Jest](https://testing-library.com/docs/react-testing-library/intro).
-[React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) was used in order to test all of the components and pages.
+[React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) was used in order to test all the components and pages.

 In order to run the automated tests, run the following command from within the client directory:
 ```